Thursday, May 7, 2026

 Though urgent care does not provide dental services like fillings and extractions, they will guide you to see a dentist for further treatment.

-In summary, urgent care clinics can only offer temporary relief for dental pain until the patient can get specialized dental attention.
+In summary, urgent dental care clinics can only offer temporary relief for dental pain until the patient can get specialized dental attention.

 Urgent Care or ER for Tooth Pain: Which Should You Choose?